A data story

 When Netflix released The Queen's Gambit in October 2020, the chess world expected a revolution.
 A fictional orphan named Beth Harmon beat every male grandmaster in sight, millions of viewers discovered the game, and the streaming numbers broke records.
 I wanted to know whether any of that showed up in the actual data.

 This is a personal project built from 130 monthly snapshots of the FIDE (Fédération Internationale des Échecs, the World Chess Federation) rating database, covering July 2015 through April 2026.
-The most recent snapshot contains 545,549 active players, 11 percent of whom are women.
+The most recent snapshot contains 545,549 rated players, of whom 216,803 are currently active.
+The rest are inactive or retired players carrying frozen ratings, and every claim below about current players filters them out.
 Alongside that, I sampled around 12,000 chess.com profiles across six countries to reconstruct online signup patterns.

 Part one